gnadnivek/gnadnivek.github.io/README.md

 *Phase 3 Demonstration to future employers*

-This project will showcase the knowledge and skills that I have learned to potential employers.
+This project will showcase the knowledge and skills that we have learned to potential employers.

 The tables below provide rough effort and non-labour estimates respectively for